 If you happen to be in Stavanger during your trip through Norway, don’t forget to pay a visit to the Preikestolen, located in the Lysefjord.
-This beautiful cliff has a height of 605 meters and give some magnificent views.
+This beautiful cliff has a height of 605 meters and gives some magnificent views.
 Especially the plateau is very remarkable, because it has the shape of a square of 25 meters and it’s flat.
 To reach the Preikestolen, you have to hike a mountain route.
 In this article I will tell you some more about the hike and I will give you some tips.

 How to get to the starting point

 If you are staying at Stavanger and would like to make the hike to the Preikstolen, you have to keep in mind that you first need to go to the starting point of the hike.
-If you don’t have a rental car, you can go by ferry and bus.
+If you don’t have a rental car, you can go by bus.
 There are possibilities to do the hike in a group, but I would definitely not recommend this and go individually.
 The reason for this is because the route of the hike is very clear, so you don’t have to get lost on your own.
 Furthermore, when you’re hiking individually, you can hike as fast as you like and you can stop whenever you want to.